Linear Algebra for Machine Learning

 In this course, you will learn the linear algebra skills necessary for machine learning and neural network modelling.
 You will begin by learning overview of basic matrices and vector algebra as applied to linear systems.
 Then you will learn advanced skills for finding the highest and lowest points of systems, quantifying the degree of learning, and optimizing the speed of learning in vector spaces and linear transformations.
 The hands-on lessons and assignments will equip you with the mathematical background required to build and train simple neural networks.

-- Fundamentals of matrix algebra: vectors, matrices, tensors
+- Fundamentals of matrix algebra: vectors, matrices, linear systems

 - Principal Component Analysis